muhme/joomla-branches-tester/README.md

 docker exec -it jbt_pg bash -c "PGPASSWORD=root psql -h fd00::4 -U root -d postgres"
 ```
 :point_right: The `host.docker.internal` feature generally defaults to IPv4, and there is no built-in IPv6 equivalent.
-              As `scripts/cypress.sh local` works with `host.docker.internal`,
+              As `scripts/cypress local` works with `host.docker.internal`,
-              the database custom commands use the IPv4 address to access the database.
+              the database custom commands from the Cypress local running GUI
+              use the IPv4 address to access the database.

 ### Cleaning Up

 If you want to get rid of all these Docker containers and the 2 GB in the `branch_*` directories, you can do so:
 ```
-scripts/clean.sh
+scripts/clean
 ```

 ## Trouble-Shooting